Chemical with Nuclear Engineering

 Course overview

-Discover how chemical engineers bring about innovation and improvements in process industries on this four-year course.
+Discover how chemical engineers bring about innovation and improvements in process industries on this professionally accredited course.

-You'll learn to apply scientific, engineering and business principles to a variety of complex practical issues.
+You'll apply scientific, engineering and business principles to a variety of complex practical issues as you analyse a range of engineering problems.

-Environmental effects of chemical operations are highlighted throughout the course, with an emphasis on successful control and mitigation.
-Environmental technology and safety engineering are also explored in detail.
+Environmental effects of chemical operations are highlighted throughout the course, and you'll examine successful control and mitigation methods and key aspects of safety engineering.

-Your study reaches Master's level in the fourth year, and culminates in a substantial research project.
+Your study reaches Master's level in the fourth year, where your studies will culminate in a substantial research project.

 Structure